StephanHainthaler/ft_transcendence/assets/INFO/OAuth.md

 After this, the function returns the access_token from GitHub together with the user and the authUserClient:

 <img width="459" height="250" alt="image" src="https://github.com/user-attachments/assets/b85e0fa1-93b8-4e4e-82b6-54e173fa9084" />

+> **_cookie:_** The cookie is a browser feature and persists for apprx 15 days.
+Can do sth like setcookieHeader - which then tells browser to use the value that was assigned to this header as a cookie.
+Then this cookie will also contain a path f.e. /auth - which means that this cookie will be sent with every request heading to /auth/...
+So in the cookie there will be a value saved and this can f.e. represent an authenticated session (valid for 15 days).
+>
+> So then the cookie is passed with a request, the browser can check in a database if there is a session and if yes then the user won't have to login again.
+>
+> In our case the cookie is a refreshtoken - not for authentication (for this we have an access token).

+> **_access token:_** The access_token is a json and persists for 10 mins.
+Its stored in localStorage (F12 in browser > Application > LocalStorage).
+If the 10 mins passed, the browser needs to send a new request - but with the refreshtoken - and will then get a new access_token.
+It has to be a jwt token - containing payload, encoded ID (https://www.jwt.io/).

 We come back to here: